proksee-project/proksee-cmd/docs/developer/overview.md

 Proksee is a Python 3 software project that provides a computational pipeline for performing sequence assembly, annotation, and visualization of microbial genomes.
 It is intented to be used by researchers who will have expertise in microbial genomics, but not necessarily bioinformatics or computational biology.

 Proksee is implemented using object orientation priciples.
 It is comprised of multiple commands that that can be run individually or together in a larger computational pipeline.
-The complete Proksee pipeline would involve sequence assembly using `proksee assemble` and then sequence annotation using `proksee annotate`.
-These assembled and annotated genomes would then be displayed using a Proksee visualization tool.
+The complete Proksee pipeline would involve sequence assembly using `proksee assemble` and then sequence annotation and visualization using [Proksee's web interface](https://beta.proksee.ca/).

 ## File Organization